dmytro-iovenko/dmytro-iovenko/README.md

 ## 🔭 Recent projects
 - [Microbank](https://github.com/dmytro-iovenko/microbank).
 A robust and scalable application consisting of loosely coupled Spring Boot microservices that comply to the CQRS and Event Sourcing patterns.
-- [IT Book Review](https://github.com/dmytro-iovenko/it-book-review).
-A responsive full-stack application based on MVC architecture that supports CRUD operations and developed using ReactJS and Java Spring Boot.
+- [IT Library](https://github.com/dmytro-iovenko/it-book-review).
+A responsive full-stack web application developed with React/TypeScript and Spring Boot, utilizing Spring Data REST for streamlined API implementation and ensuring robust security with OAuth 2.0 and OIDC (Okta).